majorgamerjay/grail/README.md

 Grail is a static website generator similar to [ssg6](https://www.romanzolotarev.com/ssg.html) but made in python.
-It takes a source directory and a destination directory and copies the directory structure tree from the source directory to the destination directory, converts the markdown files and copies the non-markdown files to the destination directory.
+It takes a source directory and a destination directory and copies the directory structure tree from the source directory to the destination, and converts the markdown files and copies the non-markdown files.

 It supports adding headers and footers written in markdown and html.